chauhanssaksham/MusicPlayerApp/README.txt

     4. Update the code to SCSS and learn the code.
 Make comments everywhere!

-    5. Make comments everywhere!

-    6. Add Notifications using noty and connect-flash
+    5. Add Notifications using noty and connect-flash

 Thoughts: